Forex Broker Regulation: Understanding FCA, ASIC, CySEC and More

 Key Features:

-- Extremely high capital requirements ($20 million minimum)
+- Extremely high capital requirements ($20 million minimum for retail forex dealers)

 Verification: https://www.nfa.futures.org/basicnet/

-Reality: US regulation is so strict that most international brokers don't operate there.
+Reality: US regulation is so strict that most international brokers do not operate there.
 US traders have limited broker choices but maximum protection.

 Other Notable Regulators